Who should register?

 Students registered for the research proposal module or a research master's and/or doctoral qualification may cancel their registration.
 Please, however, take note that the full fees will be forfeited.

-Structured master's degree students must select and pass two modules before registering for the Research Proposal Module.
+Structured master's degree students must select and pass two modules before registering for the Research Proposal Module, unless otherwise stated in the curriculum of the qualification.
 All research master's degree students and doctoral degree students must register for and successfully complete the Research Proposal Module before registering for the research component.

 The outcome of the Research Proposal Module for all master's and doctoral degree students is an acceptable research proposal, which means that you either comply or do not comply with the requirements.
 No mark is awarded for this module.
 Students may submit two draft proposals, and a third and final proposal.
 If the third attempt is not successful, you won't be able to continue with your studies.

 All master's and doctoral qualifications are structured over a defined period, usually between 3 and 5 academic years.
 Refer to sections 4.12 and 4.13 in the Procedures for Master’s and Doctoral degrees.

 - Coursework master's degree: A student registered for a 180-credit structured coursework master’s degree must complete the study programme within three years.
 A student may make application for one additional year of study to the Registrar.
 The Registrar will consult with the Executive Dean of the College in which the student is registered.

 - Research master's degree: A student registered for a 180-credit structured research master’s degree must complete the study programme within three years.
 A student may make application for one additional year of study to the Registrar.
 The Registrar will consult with the Executive Dean of the College in which the student is registered.

 - Doctoral degree: A student registered for a research doctoral programme must complete the study programme within six years.
 A student may make application for one additional year of study to the Registrar who will only consider the application if it is recommended by the Executive Dean of the College in which the student is registered.